A topic from the subject of Calibration in Chemistry.

 Procedure

-3. Measure the absorbance of each standard solution using the spectrophotometer.
+3. Measure the absorbance of each standard solution using the spectrophotometer at a specific wavelength appropriate for the substance being analyzed.
+Ensure consistent cuvette placement.

-6. Measure the absorbance of the sample solution and determine its concentration using the calibration curve.
+6. Measure the absorbance of the sample solution using the calibrated spectrophotometer at the same wavelength used for standards.

-7. Repeat the experiment with the spectrophotometer uncalibrated.
+8. Repeat steps 3-7 with the spectrophotometer uncalibrated.

 Expected Results